German Jewish military personnel of World War II

-Up to 150,000 men deemed to be of Jewish ancestry (60,000 "half-Jews" and 90,000 "quarter-Jews") served in the Wehrmacht during World War II despite the openly and aggressively anti-semitic policies of Nazi Germany.
+German Jewish military personnel of World War II refers to German Jews, and German people of varying Jewish ancestry (who were classified by Nazi Germany's antisemitic Nuremberg Laws as "Jewish Mischlinge"), who served in Germany's Wehrmacht and related forces during World War II.
 The policy of the Wehrmacht towards "Mischlinge" personnel throughout the war was "erratic, ambivalent, and contradictory".
-Among the Wehrmacht personnel of World War II of Jewish ancestry were Generalfeldmarschalls, admirals, and generals.
+Among those who served were Generalfeldmarschalls (field marshals), admirals, and generals.
 Around 20 soldiers of Jewish ancestry received the Knight's Cross of the Iron Cross.